 We continue to see TorqTronics digital torque testers come back to us for calibration.
 Many of the TorqTronics units we see have been in the field for more than 12 years.

-We also have many System 4/5 digital torque testing units that have been in the field for twenty years or more.
+We also have many System 4/5 digital torque testing units that have been in the field for twenty-five years or more.

 We are facing an electronics challenge.
 Because we are RoHS compliant, we made design changes to our testers.
 RoHS compliance means we have no lead in our electronics.